Financial, tax, and audit services for cooperatives

-Our industry expertise comes from professionals who have worked in agribusiness prior to joining our firm.
+Our industry expertise comes from professionals who have worked in agribusiness before joining our firm.

 Audited financial statements are an important tool offered as part of our farm co-op financial services.
-We believe in transparent communication with management and the board of directors. and take great pride to ensure the information included in those statements is presented fairly in all material respects.
+We believe in transparent communication with management and the board of directors, and take great pride to ensure the information in those statements is presented fairly in all material respects.

 Our standard audit procedures include a financial ratio analysis to chart a cooperative’s financial progress.
-It also includes insights including key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of your farm co-op.
+It also includes insights, such as key ratios and why they have changed from prior years to help you better manage the liquidity, cash flow, and growth of your farm co-op.

 Our firm works diligently with farm co-operatives, identifying best practices to protect your financial assets.